 Introduction to Euclid's Geometry .

-1) A point is that which has no part.
+that which has no part.

 2)A line is breadthless length.